ReelHoggzFishing/jrspinella.github.io/_posts/2021-09-05-five-knots-every-angler-should-have-in-their-toolbox.md

+---
+title: "Five Knots that every angler should have in their toolbox"
+date: 2021-09-05T15:34:30-04:00
+author: Billy Rick
+categories:
+  - blog
+tags:
+  - Fishing Knots
+  - Fishing
+  - Fishing for Beginners
+---

 Hey Hoggerz!
 Fast Freddie here again.
 I am continuing this series of posts on knots.

 There are alot o dang knots, thousands of them.
 Fortunately for you anglers, just a few are required for our needs.
 You should try to have at least 8 to 10 knots in your repertoire, but if you only have time to learn 5 of them, these are the ones I'd pick.
 Everybody has a favorites.
 Your top five may differ significantly from mine, but at least two or three of the following you should learn.